What Is Low Dose Naltrexone?

 - However, Dr. Cowan recommends you find a physician who uses LDN as part of his autoimmune treatment plan and guides you in other ways as well, because LDN (independent of addressing diet, lifestyle and other factors) isn’t as effective.
 I have a list of Paleo Functional Practitioner Directories.
 Dr. Cowan himself is also accepting new patients.

-- The LDN Book has just been published, which summarizes all of the research.
+- Update: The LDN Book was published in 2016 which summarizes all of the research.
+And a second volume is due to published in 2020.

 - The LDN Research Trust is funding clinical trials.